nicola-lunghi/PySwitch/web/README.md

 After editing the configuration, click the save button on the top left to choose from a destination to save to, or just use CTRL-S / CMD-S to save to the current location (if possible).
 If your MIDI Captain is selected for example, CTRL-S will "flash" the configuration to the device, which runs the new configuration after a reboot.

+#### Paging

+Paging means to have different actions active for the switches, depending on pre-defined pages which are either rotated through with one switch or selected directly with many switches.
+To realize paging, there are two dedicated actions defined:

+- PagerAction: This defines pages and itself also acts as an action either rotating thjrough pages or directly selecting one (see below).
+- PagerAction.proxy: This creates a proxy action to extend the pager for direct selection of other pages.
+If you rotate through pages, you dont need this.

+**NOTE:** It is also possible to have multiple pagers at once, for example to toggle the upper and lower buttons separately.
+See example MC 10 / "Twin Pagers".

+##### PagerAction

+This action (shown as Pager in the Emulator) defines the pages.
+Each page must have an id unique within the pager, and can have a color and a text optionally.

+###### Rotate through Pages

+By default, the Pager action, when its switch is triggering, rotates through the pages.

+###### Directly access pages

+The optional parameter "select_page" can be set to change this behaviour to directly select a page by its ID.
+When directly selecting the pages, one of the switches must always be a PagerAction which defines the pages.
+The other must be created with PagerAction.proxy() (shown as "Select Page" in the emulator).
+This creates a proxy action which is connected to the Pager action.
+This way we can create proxies for each page but the one selected by the pager itself.

+*Note that the Pager Action must always be assigned to a switch!
+You cannot just use proxies, or the main pager will not be initialized and updated correctly!*

 #### Expression Pedals and other Off-Screen Inputs

 For additional inputs like expression pedals, there is a separate panel if the selected device supports any of those.
 You can access it by the three dots at the bottom left.